geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

     % Your abstract here...
     \end{abstract}

-***Challenge:*** Create a article with a title, author, date, and abstract.
+***Challenge:*** Create an article with a title, author, date, and abstract.

-# 2. Sections
+<h1 id="2">2.
+Sections</h1>

 Section are useful for organising your article into manageable chunks for reading.
-These are easily implemented in Latex:
+These are easily implemented in LaTeX:

     \section{Turtles}
     % Contents about turtles here...